Buying and Selling Your Home

 - Experience Success

-- U.S. Tax International has almost twenty years of successful service to expatriate Americans.
+- U.S. Tax International has more than twenty years of successful service to expatriate Americans.

 - Client Satisfaction

 - U.S. Tax International is committed to giving clients the best experience they have ever had with a tax advisor.

 For many years I have been living abroad and I have relied upon the guidance and support provided by Randy and his colleagues to provide advice and...

 My U.S. Corporation has been under his supervision since 2006 along with my personal taxes.
 I have always been given the most sound advice, effective explanations on...